CruGlobal/godtools-swift/README.md

 Each Feature Folder is broken into views that make up that feature.
 Typically each view that makes up a feature represents an entire screen area of the app and are navigated between.
 Each of these views that make up a feature should be placed in a directory that matches the name of the view.
 These would fall under Features/{FeatureName}/Presentation/.

-For example in this screenshot the features LanguageSettings and ToolDetails are expanded where ChooseLanguage and LanguageSettings make up the LanguageSettings feature and ToolDetails view makes up the ToolDetails feature.
+For example in this screenshot the following features LanguageSettings and ToolDetails are expanded.
+The views that make up the LanguageSettings feature are ChooseLanguageView and LanguageSettingsView.
+The views that make up the ToolDetails fature are ToolDetails.

 ![alt text](ReadMeAssets/features_presentation.png)